borgbackup/borg/README.rst

 The tests are in the attic/testsuite package.
 To run the test suite use the following command::

-  $ fakeroot -u python -m attic.testsuite.run
+  $ fakeroot -u tox  # you need to have tox installed

 .. |build| image:: https://travis-ci.org/attic/merge.svg
         :alt: Build Status